-Even though ISO 55000 has established many of the criteria for creating AMPs, it is not necessary to approach this from a standard compliance perspective.
-Many organizations are deciding to improve how they manage assets in order to achieve performance gains while postponing the compliance decision.
-Most companies already maintain other ISO certifications and fully recognize the level of commitment necessary to seek certification.
-Short of a compelling business case for investing in the compliance journey they are content to reap the performance gains without necessarily addressing all the management systems aspects.
+Even though ISO 55000 has established many of the criteria for creating AMPs, it is not necessary to approach this from a standard certification perspective.
+Many organizations are deciding to improve how they manage assets in order to achieve complinance to the standard and performance gains while postponing the certification decision.
+Many companies already maintain other ISO certifications and fully recognize the level of commitment necessary to seek certification.
+Short of a compelling business case for investing in the certification journey they are content to reap the performance gains without necessarily addressing all the management systems aspects.
 This decision may impact the overall approach to creating AMPs and should be considered early on.

 Asset Definition and Selection